spesmilo/electrumx/docs/protocol-methods.rst

 ==============

 Identify the client to the server and negotiate the protocol version.
-Only the first :func:`server.version` message is accepted.
+The first :func:`server.version` message performs the protocol version negotiation as described below.
+Subsequent calls simply return the negotiated version.

 **Signature**